Strathcona-Tweedsmuir School

-Strathcona-Tweedsmuir School is a private university prep school in Okotoks, Alberta, Canada, from Kindergarten to Grade 12.
+Strathcona-Tweedsmuir School is a private prep school in Okotoks, Alberta, Canada, from Kindergarten to Grade 12.
 Strathcona-Tweedsmuir is Southern Alberta's first full IB World School, and Alberta's only independent school authorized to deliver IB Programmes in Grades K through 12.
 The school participates in Canadian Educational Standards Institute program and is a member of Round Square and the Canadian Accredited Independent Schools (CAIS).

 History

 The school opened in September 1971 after Strathcona School for Boys and Tweedsmuir: An Academic School for Girls merged.
 Strathcona was founded in 1929, and Tweedsmuir in 1959, with St. Hilda's School (1889–1949) preceding the latter.

 In 2003, seven students from the school were killed in an avalanche in British Columbia while on a skiing trip.
 The students were on a school ski trip on Mount Cheops near Revelstoke when the avalanche occurred.